arsal123/rag-query-any-pdf/README.md

 # RAG Data Query System
-An event-driven RAG (Retrieval-Augmented Generation) application that allows you to upload PDF documents and query them using AI.
+An event-driven RAG (Retrieval-Augmented Generation) application that allows you to upload your data using PDF documents in a Qdrant Vector database and query it using an AI Agent.
 Built with FastAPI, Inngest, Qdrant vector database, and Angular 20.

 ## Features